Charitable Bequest

 Percentage Bequest

-Another kind of specific bequest involves leaving a specific percentage of your overall estate to charity.
-For example, you may wish to leave 10% of your estate to Cru.
+A percentage bequest leaves a stated percentage of your estate to charity.
+For example, you may choose to leave 10% of your estate to Cru.

 cru_icon_residual bequest